wso2/open-healthcare-docs/en/docs/fhir/guides/expose-fhir-apis.md

     - System level - Only Capabilities interaction is available as a default feature.
 - Capability statement
     - This document describes the server's meta information so that the stakeholders can query and decide whether the server supports expected operation/interaction.
 This includes all the implemented FHIR resource APIs, search parameters of each FHIR resource, supported interactions and expected payload structures etc.
-    - WSO2 Open Healthcare comes with a pre-deployed, open to public endpoint that serves the server's Capability Statement which gets updated real time with the changes being made within the server.
+    - WSO2 Healthcare Solution comes with a pre-deployed, open to public endpoint that serves the server's Capability Statement which gets updated real time with the changes being made within the server.
     - Users can execute a query as follows to retrieve the server's Capability Statement.

         `GET [gateway_base_url]/metadata`

 - SMART endpoints
-    - WSO2 Open Healthcare also adheres to the SMART on FHIR guidelines where the 3rd party entities can authenticate with the server and exchange data.
+    - WSO2 Healthcare Solution also adheres to the SMART on FHIR guidelines where the 3rd party entities can authenticate with the server and exchange data.
     - As per the specification, a JSON document will be returned upon querying the well-known/smart-configuration endpoint.
 This contains all the necessary information related to SMART on FHIR specification including OAuth endpoint details and other OAuth related information.
     - This is also available as a default feature which will be served in the following URL.